learn-co-curriculum/intro-to-rake/README.md

 Rake was later developed by [Jim Weirich](https://en.wikipedia.org/wiki/Jim_Weirich) as the task management tool for Ruby.

 ## How to Define and Use Rake Tasks
+**Note: Clone the lab and run the rake commands in the root of the directory

 Building a Rake task is easy, since Rake is already available to us as a part of Ruby.
 All we need to do is create a file in the top level of our directory called `Rakefile`.
 Here we define our task: